 We are proposing this AD because we evaluated all relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of the same type design.
-This proposed AD would require accomplishing the actions specified in the service information described previously, except as discussed under "Differences Between the Proposed AD and the Service Bulletin."
-The proposed AD would also require sending the inspection results to Boeing.
+This proposed AD would require accomplishing the actions specified in the service information described previously.